Purcell-enhanced spin-phonon coupling with a single color center: Main

-In conclusion, we observed the acoustic Purcell effect between a single color-center spin qubit and a nanomechanical resonator.
-We demonstrated sensing of the broadband phonon spectrum of the nanostructure using the color-center as an atomic-scale acoustic probe.
-At the 12-GHz acoustic resonance of the device, we observe a Purcell enhancement or $T_1$-based spin-phonon cooperativity, $C_{T1}\approx10$ and a $T_2$\textsuperscript{*}- based cooperativity, $C_{T2^*}\approx0.01$.
+In conclusion, we observed the acoustic Purcell effect between a single color-center spin qubit and a nanomechanical resonator, and leveraged it to perform broadband phonon spectroscopy of the nanostructure.
+At the 12-GHz acoustic resonance of the device, we observe a $T_1$-based spin-phonon cooperativity, $C_{T1}\approx10$ and a $T_2$\textsuperscript{*}- based cooperativity, $C_{T2^*}\approx0.01$.
 While this is the highest spin-phonon cooperativity observed to date, we expect future advances in our experimental platform to enable $C_{T2^*}>1$, the regime for most applications involving quantum-coherent interactions.
-In the present work, the cooperativity is primarily limited by excess mechanical damping (increased $\kappa_m$) from the material deposition (gas condensation or ALD alumina) required to tune the co-localized optical mode into resonance with the SiV.
-An increase in cooperativity of at least two orders of magnitude is feasible with tuning methods that avoid material deposition, such as electrostatically-tunable zipper cavities \cite{perahia_electrostatically_2010}.
+In the present work, the cooperativity is primarily limited by excess mechanical damping (increased $\kappa_m$) from the material deposition (gas deposition or ALD alumina with minimal gas deposition) required to tune the co-localized optical mode into resonance with the SiV.
+An increase in cooperativity of at least two orders of magnitude is feasible with tuning methods that avoid material deposition, such as electrostatically-tunable cavities \cite{frank_programmable_2010}.
 In this regime, the system can be used to perform bi-directional transduction of quantum states between the spin qubit and the acoustic mode.
-The acoustic resonator in our platform is amenable to co-design with recently developed electro-optomechanical \cite{bozkurt_quantum_2023} and piezo-optomechanical quantum transducers \cite{meesala_non-classical_2024, jiang_efficient_2020, weaver_integrated_2024}, strengthening prospects for interconnecting color-center spin-based quantum memories with superconducting qubits\cite{neuman_phononic_2021}.
+The acoustic resonator in our platform is amenable to co-design with recently developed electro-optomechanical \cite{bozkurt_quantum_2023} and piezo-optomechanical quantum transducers \cite{meesala_non-classical_2024, jiang_efficient_2020}, strengthening prospects for interconnecting color-center spin-based quantum memories with superconducting qubits\cite{neuman_phononic_2021}.
 Such a hybrid quantum system would combine the exceptional coherence and atomic-scale footprint of color-center spin qubits with fast, high-fidelity superconducting qubit gates, and provide unique opportunities for next-generation quantum networks \cite{covey_quantum_2023} and distributed quantum information processing \cite{monroe_large-scale_2014}.